Naftogaz: 2014–present

-Ukraine is seeking arbitration from the "Stockholm Chamber of Commerce" to fairly assess past debts between the two countries and to establish a fair basis of future operations.
+In June 2014 Ukraine sought redress from the Stockholm Chamber of Commerce Arbitration Institute to fairly assess past debts between the two countries and to establish a fair basis of future operations.

-Since April 2014, Ukraine is the only non-EU country to voluntarily publish its volume in storage facilities on the EU transparency platform of Gas Storage Europe (GIE).
-The company also publishes data on the amount of gas entering and leaving the country.

-In November 2014, Ukrtransgaz, the operator of Ukraine's gas transportation system, began posting daily statistics on the information platform of the European Network of Transmission System Operators for Gas (ENTSOG).
-Also, the same year Naftogaz launched a new website in order to showcase its transparency initiatives.
-In March 2018, "Naftogaz" won a trial against Russian Gazprom for shortened gas supplies before the Arbitration Institute of the Stockholm Chamber of Commerce, and was set to receive net amount of $2.56 billion.
+In March 2018, Naftogaz won a trial against Russian Gazprom for shortened gas supplies before the Arbitration Institute of the Stockholm Chamber of Commerce, and was set to receive net amount of $2.56 billion.

-As of 31 December 2017, Naftogaz has around 72,000 employees and annual revenue of €7.443 billion.
+As of 31 December 2017, Naftogaz had around 72,000 employees and annual revenue of €7.443 billion.
 Of total revenue, €2.908 billion (39.07%) is generated from oil and gas production, €2.415 billion (32.45%) from oil and gas transit, €1.137 billion (15.28%) from oil transmission and sales and €817 million (10.98%) is generated from gas transmission and sales.
-Also, a total transit volume in 2017 stood at six-year maximum of 93 billion cubic meters.
-The transit contract between the Naftogaz and Gazprom is set to expire in December 2019, after which Ukraine will cease to be the main transit country of Russian gas to the European Union countries.
+A total transit volume in 2017 stood at six-year maximum of 93 billion cubic meters.
+Russian gas flows via Ukraine were suspended on January 1, 2025, following the expiration of the five-year transit deal signed in 2019, after which Ukraine ceased to be the main transit country of Russian gas to the European Union countries.

 In April 2019, the Chinese Sinosure agreed to loan $1 billion in insurance coverage to Naftogaz.